 • Endometrioma (“Chocolate Cysts”) (OMA): These are cysts filled with old blood that contains inflammatory substances.
 The presence of an endometrioma can indicate deeply infiltrating disease is also present.

-Rarely, endometriosis can be present in the abdominal wall, usually in scars of abdominal surgery; this is likely actual uterine tissue that has been misplaced during surgery.
+Rarely, endometriosis can be present in the abdominal wall, usually in scar tissue from abdominal surgery; this is likely actual endometrial tissue misplaced during surgery.

 Endometriosis symptoms